How Can Your ITSM ‘Ops’ Clients Use ASL to Improve Collaboration with ‘Dev’?

 This in itself is hard enough, but to make it worse, the business needs IT to respond to change more rapidly than before.
 This has resulted in the uptake of multi-disciplinary initiatives such as the Agile movement, in which business and IT collaborate closely in developing releases of applications.
 In practicing Agile, people often apply the Scrum method, with a focus on producing software in Potentially Shippable Increments that are ready to be deployed.
 Deployment, however, seems to be out of scope of many Agile teams, resulting in a backlog of Potentially Shippable Increments waiting to be deployed by a traditionally bureaucratic IT operations department that is intent on minimizing disruption by a high-procedure approach.
 The Agile movement has a broader scope than Scrum, but this limited scope is often the case.

 The next step of the recent evolution of multi-disciplinary approaches is DevOps.
 The term DevOps is a portmanteau of development and operations.
-Just as Agile has facilitated closer collaboration between the between the business and development, DevOps does the same for development and IT operations with a focus on both speeding up and improving the quality of the deployment process and in so doing, eliminating the backlog of Potentially Shippable Increments waiting for deployment.
+Just as Agile has facilitated closer collaboration between the business and development, DevOps does the same for development and IT operations with a focus on both speeding up and improving the quality of the deployment process and in so doing, eliminating the backlog of Potentially Shippable Increments waiting for deployment.
 Strictly speaking, DevOps has a broader scope than just deployment and also encourages business involvement, but people often focus on realizing highly-automated continuous integration and deployment, which is challenging enough.
 This more limited scope of DevOps is often referred to as DevOps Lite.

 By Adopting a Less Formalized yet Disciplined Way of Working, ITSM ‘Ops’ Can Collaborate Better with ‘Dev’